Title

 Insurance Memorandum Circular No. 002-81 establishes licensing requirements for insurance agents, brokers, and reinsurance brokers in the Philippines, including qualifications, examinations, fees, and conditions for issuance, renewal, and revocation of licenses.

-An insurance agent is any person who for compensation solicits or obtains insurance on behalf of any insurance company or transmits an application for a policy or contract of insurance to or from such company or offers or assumes to act in the negotiation of such insurance.
+An insurance agent is any person who for compensation solicits or obtains insurance on behalf of an insurance company, or transmits an application for a policy/contract of insurance to or from such company, or offers/assumes to act in negotiating such insurance.

-The applicant must be a resident of the Philippines, trustworthy, and pass the required written examination unless exempted.
+The applicant must be a resident of the Philippines, be trustworthy, and must pass the required written examination unless exempt.

 Analyze Cases Smarter, Faster